Momeik: History

-Momeik, part of the state of Hsenwi, was founded in 1238.
-Thirteen villages of the Mogok Stone Tract were given to Momeik in 1420 as a reward for helping Yunnan raid Chiang Mai.
-In 1465, Nang Han Lung, the daughter-in-law of the Saopha (Sawbwa in Burmese) of Momeik, sent ruby as separate tribute from Hsenwi and succeeded in keeping the former possessions of Hsenwi until 1484 when Mogok was ceded to the Burmese kings.
-It was however not until 1597 that the Saopha of Momeik was forced to exchange Mogok and Kyatpyin with Tagaung, and they were formally annexed by royal edict.
+Möng Mit was founded in 1238.
+Thirteen villages of the Mogok Stone Tract were given to Möng Mit in 1420 as a reward for helping Yunnan raid Chiang Mai.
+In 1465, Nang Han Lung, the daughter-in-law of the Saopha (Sawbwa in Burmese) of Möng Mit, sent ruby as separate tribute from Hsenwi and succeeded in keeping the former possessions of Hsenwi until 1484, when Mogok was ceded to the Burmese kings.
+It was however not until 1597 that the Saopha of Möng Mit was forced to exchange Mogok and Kyatpyin with Tagaung, and they were formally annexed by royal edict.

-Earlier in 1542, when the Shan ruler of Ava Thohanbwa (1527–1543) marched with the Saophas of Mohnyin, Hsipaw, Momeik, Mogaung, Bhamo and Yawnghwe to come to the aid of Prome against the Burmese, he was defeated by Bayinnaung.
-In 1544, Hkonmaing (1543-6), Saopha of Onbaung or Hsipaw and successor to Thohanbwa, attempted to regain Prome, with the help of Mohnyin, Momeik, Monè, Hsenwi, Bhamo and Yawnghwe, only to be defeated by King Tabinshwehti (1512–1550).
+Earlier in 1542, the Shan ruler of Ava, Thohanbwa (1527–1543), marched with the Saophas of Möng Mit, Möng Yang, Hsipaw, Möng Kawng, Man Maw and Yawnghwe to come to the aid of Prome against the Burmese, but were defeated by Bayinnaung.
+In 1544, Hkonmaing (1543-1546), the Saopha of Onbaung-Hsipaw and successor to Thohanbwa on the throne of Ava, attempted to regain Prome with the help of Möng Mit, Möng Yang, Möng Nai, Hsenwi, Man Maw and Yawnghwe, only to be defeated by King Tabinshwehti (1512–1550).

-Bayinnaung succeeded in three campaigns, 1556-9, to reduce the Shan states of Mohnyin, Mogaung, Momeik, Mong Pai (Mobyè), Saga, Lawksawk (Yatsauk), Yawnghwe, Hsipaw, Bhamo, Kalay, Chiang Mai, and Linzin (Vientiane), before he raided up the Taping and Shweli Rivers in 1562.
+Bayinnaung succeeded in three campaigns, 1556-9, to reduce the Shan states of Möng Mit (Momeik), Möng Yang (Mohnyin), Möng Kawng (Mogaung), Möng Pai (Mobyè), Samka (Saga), Lawksawk (Yatsauk), Yawnghwe, Hsipaw, Man Maw, Kalay, Chiang Mai, and Linzin (Vientiane), before he raided up the Taping and Shweli Rivers in 1562.

 A bell donated by King Bayinnaung (1551–1581) at Shwezigon Pagoda in Bagan has inscriptions in Burmese, Pali and Mon recording the conquest of Momeik and Hsipaw on 25 January 1557, and the building of a pagoda at Momeik on 8 February 1557.